isabelandreatta1/Unit_3/DB Unit3 Project.md

             print(self.cas_type)
  ```

  The very last step of my program is to add all the cas information to the database.
 In addition to the user inputs, the user_id also needs to be included.
+For the user_id, I call the user_id variable I created in the login screen.
+This makes sure that the user_id is the same as the logged in user.
+Then, I put the information in the CAS record database.
+With that, my program's basic functionality is complete.

 ```py